-For many years I used a traditional English fruit cake recipe for my Christmas cakes.
-I used the usual ‘cake’ ingredients such as butter, sugar, eggs, and flour, to which I added a mixture of dried and crystalized fruit such as sultanas, raisins, currants, glace cherries, and mixed citrus peel.
+For many years, I have used a traditional English fruit cake recipe for my Christmas cakes.
+I used the usual ‘cake’ ingredients such as butter, sugar, eggs, and flour, to which I added a mixture of dried and crystallized fruit such as sultanas, raisins, currants, glacé cherries, and mixed citrus peel.

 That is how I developed this recipe, which I have been using successfully for the past few years.
 Now I am passing it on to you.